Ordina-Group/automation-tooling/workshops/angular2/exercises/exercise_06_E2E.md

-# Exercise: Implement a detail page and a router for navigation.
+# Exercise: Implement some e2e tests.

 E2E testing our app so far.
 Depending on our unit tests, we need to test some flows...